Abdullah-Intelik/ILOS-2.0/GENERIC_NAMES_IMPLEMENTATION.md

 ✅ Use generic location descriptions

 ### DON'T:
-❌ Use real bank names (HBL, UBL, MCB, etc.)
+❌ Use real bank names
 ❌ Use real company names (Engro, Nestle, Lucky, etc.)
 ❌ Use specific brand names (Toyota, Honda are acceptable as they're vehicle makes) ❌ Hard-code bank branding in form titles